-Actio Actions Lead Collaborating Plan Goals Impact by Action Departments Departments , , , , , , , , , , , , , , , , , , , , 10.
-Develop a Tribal advisory group with expertise on the needs of Tribal communities to create recommendations for addressing their specific needs in preventing and ending homelessness.
-Cal ICH Will impact all plan goals 11.
-Provide pre-application and other technical assistance and training opportunities, participate in listening or feedback sessions, and adapt program guidelines and guidance, to enhance access to State homelessness and housing programs and resources, and other support services, for federally recognized Tribes, Tribal organizations, Tribal consortium, and Tribal entities in California.
-Cal ICH, HCD, CDSS Will impact all plan goals 12.
-Engage with Tribal entities and new developers to ensure success of set asides, address community needs, and increase utilization.
-CTCAC Goal 5: Create more housing 13.
+Actions Lead Department(s) Collaborating Departments Plan Goal(s) Impacted by Action Action Area #2 Coordinating & Streamlining State Programs 7.
+Strengthen internal coordination across teams to increase housing and homelessness resources provided to California's Tribal Communities.
+CDPH Will impact all plan goals 37.
+Develop and maintain a strategic funding guide and calendar of new or existing funding opportunities from departments and agencies administering state homelessness programs, in compliance with AB 799 (L. Rivas, Chapter 263, Statutes of 2024, to ensure eligible applicants are informed of available funding opportunities.
+Cal ICH All Council departments and agencies Will impact all plan goals Action Area #3 Engaging Partners & Communities 10.
+Engage with Tribal entities and BIPOC-led developers to ensure success of set asides, address community needs, and increase utilization.
+CTCAC Goal 5: Create more housing 11.
 Conduct Tribal consultations and roundtable discussions to identify opportunities to improve Tribal communities' access to programs.
-CalHFA BCSH, HCD, CTCAC Goal 2: Help more people move into housing 14.
-Expand culturally competent outreach to ensure access to State- funded housing programs across racial, ethnic, gender, geographic, and affordability demographics, including with Tribal communities.
-CalHFA BCSH, HCD, CTCAC Goal 2: Help more people move into housing 17.
+CalHFA BCSH, HCD, CTCAC Goal 2: Help more people move into housing 12.
+Expand culturally competent outreach to ensure access to State-funded housing programs across racial, ethnic, gender, geographic, and affordability demographics, including with Tribal communities.
+CalHFA BCSH, HCD, CTCAC Goal 2: Help more people move into housing 15.
 Identify appropriate Tribal partners in each Caltrans District who can provide support to local services providers who meet unsheltered members of Tribal communities.
-Caltrans Goal 4: Prevent more people from experiencing homelessness 18.
+Caltrans Goal 4: Strengthen prevention through improved connections to health and social services 16.
 Develop new relationships and partnerships with Tribal Nations to begin development of workforce training programs.
-CWDB Goal 2: Help more people move into housing; Goal 4: Prevent more people from experiencing homelessness; Goal 3: Ensure people do not experience homelessness again 24.
+CWDB Goal 2: Help more people move into housing; Goal 4: Strengthen prevention through improved

+Develop a Tribal advisory group with expertise on the needs of Tribal communities to create C.HCH connections to health and social services; Goal 3: Ensure people do not experience homelessness again Will impact all plan recommendations for addressing their specific needs in preventing and ending homelessness.
+Cal ICH goals 18.
+Provide pre-application and other technical assistance and training opportunities, participate in listening or feedback sessions, and adapt program guidelines and guidance, to enhance access to State homelessness and housing programs and resources, and other support services, for federally recognized Tribes, Tribal organizations, Tribal consortium, and Tribal entities in California.
+Cal ICH, HCD, CDSS Will impact all plan goals 29.
 Engage Emergency Operations Centers, local communities, and Tribal partners to include their unhoused populations into emergency operations plans.
-Cal OES Goal 4: Prevent more people from experiencing homelessness
+Cal OES Goal 4: Strengthen prevention through improved connections to health and social services 31.

-ACTION AREA 3 Engaging Partners & Communities Actio ns Lead Departments Collaorating Departments Plan Goals Impact by Action 33.
 Facilitate opportunities for collaboration across local jurisdictions, Continuums of Care, and Tribal partners to expand knowledge of current initiatives and share successful strategies to improve statewide outcomes.
-Cal ICH All Council departments and agencies Will impact all plan goals
+Cal ICH All Council departments and agencies Will impact all plan goals Action Area #4 Using Data Strategically 8.

-ACT Using Data Strategically Actio ns Lead Departments Collaorating Departments Plan Goals Impact by Action 12.
 Analyze and report on outcomes from Tribal and BIPOC developer set-aside programs, as well as other efforts to provide housing opportunities for extremely low-income households.
-CTCAC Goal 5: Create more housing
+CTCAC Goal 5: Create more housing Action Area #5 Advancing Best Practices & Quality 13.

-ACTION AREA 5 Advancing Best Practices & Quality Actio ons Lead Departments Collaorating Departments Plan Goals Impact by Action 7.
 Develop and distribute resources and guidance in partnership with the Cal ICH LEAB for local, state, and Tribal partners to support effective homelessness program development and implementation.
 Cal ICH via LEAB CDPH via LEAB Will impact all plan goals 15.
 Expand technical assistance and guidance to include the use of equity frameworks that analyze racial inequities and other disparities.
 Prioritize training and resources to support equitable access to services, and resources for marginalized communities.
 Cal ICH All Council departments and agencies Will impact all plan goals

-ACTION AREA 5 Advancing Best Practices & Quality